Bombus occidentalis: Roles

-Colony Cycle
+Colony cycle

 A new colony typically starts in the early spring by a solitary queen.
 First, the queen finds a suitable nest site.
 Like other bumble bees, B. occidentalis nests underground in cavities or random burrows left behind by rodents or other animals.
 The queen must then construct a wax structure and collect pollen to create a mass to lay eggs on.

 When the first brood of female workers have become adults, they take over the jobs of foraging for nectar and pollen, defending the colony, and feeding larvae.
 The queen's only job at this stage is to lay more eggs.
 A colony of B. occidentalis can have up to around 1,600 workers, which is large compared to that of other bumble bee species.
 From early February to late November, the colony enters a flight period.
 Then, around the beginning of the fall, the reproductive individuals of the colony are produced.
 When winter starts, the old queen, workers, and males all die, leaving the gynes to search for a site to spend the winter hibernating.

 Behavior

-Western bumblebees are generalist foragers.
-Because they do not depend on any one flower type, they are considered to be excellent pollinators.
-Bumblebees are also able to fly in cooler temperatures and lower flight levels than many other bees.
-Additionally, bumblebees perform "buzz pollination".
-This behavior is displayed when a bumblebee grabs the pollen-producing structure of the flower in her jaws and vibrates her wing musculature, causing vibrations that dislodge pollen that would have otherwise remained trapped in the flower's anthers.
+Western bumble bees are generalist foragers.
+Because they do not depend on any one flower type, they are considered to be excellent pollinators. bumble bees are also able to fly in cooler temperatures and lower flight levels than many other bees.
+Additionally, bumble bees perform "buzz pollination".
+This behavior is displayed when a bumble bee grabs the pollen-producing structure of the flower in her jaws and vibrates her wing musculature, causing vibrations that dislodge pollen that would have otherwise remained trapped in the flower's anthers.
 Tomatoes, peppers, and cranberries are some of the plants that require this type of pollination.
-For these reasons, bumblebees are considered to be more effective pollinators than honey bees.
+For these reasons, bumble bees are considered to be more effective pollinators than honey bees.
 Bombus occidentalis has been commercially reared to pollinate crops such as alfalfa, avocados, apples, cherries, blackberries, cranberries, and blueberries.

 Workers collect nectar and regurgitate it in the nest.
 Pollen is collected and put into "pollen baskets" located on the hind legs.
 Nectar provides carbohydrates while pollen provides protein.